★ WIDE MOAT STOCKS & COMPETITIVE ADVANTAGES ★

 Networked marketplaces and sector-specific workflow platforms

-Revenue share and operating-profit share are computed from FY2024 segment net revenues and segment operating profit disclosed in the Form 10-K.
+Revenue share is computed from Q1 2026 segment net revenues; operating-profit share is computed from Q1 2026 segment revenue and operating margin disclosed in the Form 10-Q.

 Two Sided Network